Protesters march peacefully in Philadelphia after grand jury ruling in Breonna Taylor case

-Earlier in the afternoon, officials announced that Louisville Officer Brett Hankison was charged with three counts of wanton endangerment in connection to the police raid on the night of March 13.
+Earlier in the afternoon, officials announced that Louisville Officer Brett Hankison was charged with three counts of wanton endangerment in connection to the police raid on the night of March 13 that claimed the life of Taylor.

 A grand jury brought no charges for killing Taylor, who was shot multiple times by police who burst into her home during a drug raid gone wrong.
 While there were no drugs in Taylor's apartment, her boyfriend shot and wounded a police officer.
 State Attorney General Daniel Cameron said the officers' shots that killed Taylor were fired in self-defense.